aclinnovator/aclinnovator.github.io/_posts/2017-6-28-Deriving-A-Hopfield-Network-From-The-Bayesian-Perspective.md

 \tilde{x}_t:= \kappa \sum\limits^N_{\mu=1} \exp\{H_\mu\}
 $$

 where $\kappa$ is the arbitrarily chosen rate of convergence.
+Eventually this system will converge on the denoised signal.

 In the next post, we will study this dynamical system.